Ultimate Urbana Real Estate Investing Guide for 2026

 Employment Base Diversity

-Having different employers in the location makes the economy less risky.
-When your renters are concentrated in only several dominant businesses, even a slight issue in their business could cost you a great deal of renters and increase your risk significantly.
+Having different employers in the area makes the economy less volatile.
+If the residents are employed by a few dominant employers, even a little problem in their business could cause you to lose a lot of renters and raise your exposure enormously.

 Unemployment Rate